pkom79/email-metrics-cloud/docs/BRANDING.md

 - Optional sample hint: `text-xs text-gray-500 dark:text-gray-400` line (“Based on N weeks/months of volume data.”) only when we have enough observations.

 ### Action Notes (shared pattern)
 - Structure: same card shell as Send Volume Guidance (`rounded-xl border border-gray-200 dark:border-gray-800 bg-white dark:bg-gray-900 p-4`).
-Always include the uppercase label `Action Note` in `text-[11px] font-semibold uppercase tracking-wide text-gray-500 dark:text-gray-400`.
+Content starts with a `text-sm font-semibold` sentence—no separate "Action Note" label—spaced from the header with `mt-3`.
-- Title: bold sentence summarizing the recommendation (`text-sm font-semibold text-gray-900 dark:text-gray-100`).
+- Leading line: bold sentence summarizing the recommendation (`text-sm font-semibold text-gray-900 dark:text-gray-100`).
 Follow with body copy in `text-sm text-gray-700 dark:text-gray-300 leading-relaxed` describing the why and next step.
-- Sample line: optional `text-xs text-gray-500 dark:text-gray-400` (“Based on … weeks”) when we can cite observations.
-Keep the card single-column to avoid crowding controls for narrower layouts.
+- Sample line: optional `text-xs text-gray-500 dark:text-gray-400` reminder formatted as “Based on X weeks of campaign data.”
+Use it when we can cite observations, keeping the card single-column for tighter layouts.
 - No status badges for frequency guidance; the recommendation itself must include the cadence (“Send 3 campaigns per week”) so the user gets a clear action without extra chrome.
 - Guardrails: when computing recommendations, require ≥4 full weeks and ≥1k emails per cadence before comparing buckets.
 Treat revenue lift ≥10% as meaningful, only approve higher cadence when open/click drops stay within -5% and spam/bounce stay within +0.05/+0.10 percentage points.
 The inverse guardrails apply when lowering cadence.
 - Sparse data handling: if only one cadence meets the sample bar, surface an exploratory message (“Test 2 campaigns per week”) when engagement is healthy; otherwise show “Not enough data for a recommendation.”